pingcap/tidb-dev-guide/contribute-to-tidb/make-a-proposal.md

 Although there is no single way to prepare for submitting a design document, it is generally a good idea to pursue feedback from other project developers beforehand, to ascertain that the design document may be desirable; having a consistent impact on the project requires concerted effort toward consensus-building.

-The most common preparations for writing and submitting a draft of design document is on the [developer discussion forum](http://internals.tidb.io/).
+The most common preparations for writing and submitting a draft of design document is on the [TiDB Internals forum](https://internals.tidb.io/).

 ## What is the process?